samacciu23/js-responsive-hide-show-navbar-w-dropdown/README.md

 # About
- Responsive Navbar Template w/ Dropdown menu and Hide-Show Scrolling Effect.<br>
+ Responsive Navbar Template with Dropdown menu and Hide-Show Scrolling Effect.<br>
  Written in **HTML**, **CSS** and **JavaScript**.

  ## References: